 Getting your computer to tell you the gradient of a function, without resorting to finite difference approximation.
+I am mostly interested here in the sense of automatic forward or reverse mode differentiation, which is not, as such, a symbolic technique, but symbolic differentiation gets an incidental lookin.

 There is a beautiful explanation of the basics by Sanjeev Arora and Tengyu Ma.